Forever Female: Production

 The film was originally called Rosalind then Reaching for the Stars.

 The role of Clara was meant for Audrey Hepburn.
 However, she was unavailable and the producer and director were not happy with other girls under contract to Paramount.
 They saw over 500 actors in New York before settling on Pat Crowley, who made her film debut.
 At the very end of the film, a clip featuring Pat Crowley is shown with the caption "A future Paramount star".

 Rogers later wrote in her memoirs that although she liked the script she felt the studio "spent more money publicizing" Crowley "than they did on the entire production."
 She respected her co stars William Holden and Paul Douglas as actors but said they would go drinking at lunch and form a tight group that excluded her; "they never spoke to me unless I spoke to them."
 She added that Rapper "was not my type of director.
 His behaviour was cold and unfeeling.
 Because of the attitudes on set, I was unhappy I ever became involved with this film."

+Julius Epstein was going to direct the film but tried directing some tests with actors and did not like it.